-You can find Natural Resources Wales' Mapping the visible settings data on Datamap Wales.
+You can read about Natural Resources Whales' Mapping the visible settings of landscapes data

 5.3 Identifying landscape susceptibility parameters

 The landscape susceptibility component refers to "the degree to which a defined landscape and its associated visual resource might respond to specified development types or land management changes, without undue negative effects on landscape character and the visual resource."
 (Jointly developed definition with Natural England and NatureScot).
 Landscape value is considered separately to susceptibility.